koenbroto25/eduworksheets/cline_docs/study_case_student_dashboard_fixes.md

         ```
     -   **[Refactored]** All dashboard widgets (`AssignmentsWidget`, `TodayFocusWidget`, `ProgressWidget`) were updated to use a centralized `StudentAssignment` type from `types/index.ts`, improving code quality and preventing future bugs.

-## 4. Final Plans and Recommendations
+## 4. Final Architecture and Systemic Improvements

-The immediate bugs have been resolved, but this incident highlights opportunities for systemic improvements to enhance the application's robustness.

--   **Future Plans:**
-    1.  **Backend Data Integrity Review:** Conduct a full review of all data-fetching functions in `supabaseService.ts`.
-Ensure that all queries explicitly define the columns they select and use aliases where necessary to prevent future ID collisions.
-This is especially important for queries involving joins.
+The resolution of these bugs led to a significant and beneficial refactoring of the entire service layer, moving the application towards a more robust and maintainable architecture.

+-   **Systemic Improvements Implemented:**
+    1.  **[COMPLETED] Refactoring the Monolithic `supabaseService.ts`:** The investigation highlighted the risks of a single, oversized service file.
+I have successfully refactored `supabaseService.ts` into a collection of domain-specific services, each responsible for a distinct area of the application:
+        -   `authService.ts`: Manages user authentication and profiles.
+        -   `classService.ts`: Handles all logic related to classes, members, and teacher-specific actions.
+        -   `exerciseService.ts`: Manages creating, fetching, and submitting exercises.
+        -   `parentService.ts`: Contains logic for parent-child linking and assignments.
+        -   `studentService.ts`: Dedicated to student-specific data, including the `getStudentDashboardData` function.
+        -   `reportService.ts`: Manages generation of all reports.
+        -   `userService.ts`: Handles user-related operations.
+        This separation of concerns greatly improves code organization, reduces the risk of unintended side effects, and makes the codebase easier to navigate and maintain.
+All relevant pages and components across the application have been updated to use these new services.
-    2.  **Establish a Centralized Type System:** The `Assignment` interface was defined locally in the component.
-A centralized `types/index.ts` file should be the single source of truth for all major data structures.
-This will ensure consistency between the frontend's expectations and the backend's responses.
-        -   **[COMPLETED]** I have created a new `StudentAssignment` interface in `src/types/index.ts` that accurately reflects the data structure.
+    2.  **[COMPLETED] Establish a Centralized Type System:** The `Assignment` interface was defined locally in the component.
+A centralized `types/index.ts` file is now the single source of truth for all major data structures.
+I created a new `StudentAssignment` interface in `src/types/index.ts` that accurately reflects the data structure.
 The local interface in `AssignmentsWidget.tsx` has been removed, and the component now imports the centralized type.
 This improves maintainability and type safety.
-    3.  **Implement Comprehensive End-to-End Testing:** Introduce end-to-end tests using a framework like Cypress or Playwright.
+    3.  **[RECOMMENDED] Implement Comprehensive End-to-End Testing:** Introduce end-to-end tests using a framework like Cypress or Playwright.
 These tests should simulate user flows on various screen sizes to automatically catch responsive layout bugs and functional errors like broken navigation before they reach production.